facebookresearch/habitat-challenge/README.md

 1. Make sure Habitat-Sim is installed via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim).
 You will run all the subsequent steps from the `habitat` conda environment.

-1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - Use the `challenge_tasks` branch in our Github repo, which can be cloned using:
+1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - Use the `rearrange_challenge_2022` branch in our Github repo, which can be cloned using:
     ```
-    git clone --branch challenge_tasks https://github.com/facebookresearch/habitat-lab.git
+    git clone --branch rearrange_challenge_2022 https://github.com/facebookresearch/habitat-lab.git
     ```
     Install Habitat Lab along with the included RL trainer code by first entering the `habitat-lab` directory, activating the `habitat` conda environment from step 1, and then running `pip install -r requirements.txt && python setup.py develop --all`.